 Apple loops in hit songs?

-In summary, using loops has become a professional standard in todays modern music industry, with the vast amount of production software and techniques we have at our disposal we can do so much then just use a melodic structures of popular songs, or use a loop from a sample pack and not alter it in anyway.
+Using loops has become a professional standard in todays modern music industry, with the vast amount of production software and techniques we have at our disposal we can do so much more then just use a melodic structures of popular songs, or use a loop from a sample pack and not alter it in anyway.

 How do you modulate a sample?